crueber/restful-api/README.md

     POST /posts/batch
          Body: { 'delete': [1, 2, 3, 4, 5, 10, 42, 68, 99] }

 The result?
 Returns an array of response objects, just as if you had made all 9 calls individually!
 Need to make an update call for a whole bunch of posts at a time?
+Create a bunch?
 Easy peasy:

     POST /posts/batch
          Body: { 'update': { 1: { title: 'My new title!' }, 2: { author: 'Walter White' } } }
+    POST /posts/batch
+         Body: { 'create': [{ name: 'New post!', body: 'Some stuff..' }, { name: 'Another...', body: 'This is nifty!'}] }

 #### Limitations and/or Assumptions